All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Yes, GHK-Cu and semaglutide can be taken together.
 These two compounds operate through entirely different biological mechanisms, and there are no documented drug interactions between them.
 GHK-Cu is a copper peptide focused on tissue repair and skin health, while semaglutide is a GLP-1 receptor agonist for weight management.
 When combined under physician supervision, they can address both weight loss and the tissue remodeling challenges that come with it .

-Understanding GHK-Cu
+How GHK-Cu

 GHK-Cu, also known as copper peptide GHK-Cu or glycyl-L-histidyl-L-lysine copper, is a naturally occurring tripeptide found in human plasma, saliva, and urine.
 It consists of three amino acids (glycine, histidine, lysine) bound to a copper ion .

 GHK-Cu was first identified in the 1970s by Dr. Loren Pickart, who discovered that it plays a significant role in tissue remodeling and wound healing.
-The copper ion is essential to its function, as copper is a cofactor for several enzymes involved in collagen synthesis, antioxidant defense, and tissue repair .
+The copper ion is important to its function, as copper is a cofactor for several enzymes involved in collagen synthesis, antioxidant defense, and tissue repair .

 Key functions of GHK-Cu include: